+How do flowering plants reproduce?
 Plants have sex.
-It’s true.
+It’s true!
 While it may only be a vaguely similar process to the sex participated in by humans and animals, plants engage in sexual reproduction quite often.
 There is a series of steps that plants go through to create offspring.
 It isn’t the most romantic process, but it can be fascinating nonetheless.
 Learning how plants reproduce sexually can give you a better understanding of the life cycle of the various plants species.
-The flowering plant is the easiest to understand.
+Sexual reproduction in flowering plants, also called angiosperms, is the easiest to understand.

 About the Author

 Lee Morgan is a fiction writer and journalist.
 His writing has appeared for more than 15 years in many news publications including the "Tennesseean," the "Tampa Tribune," "West Hawaii Today," the "Honolulu Star Bulletin" and the "Dickson Herald," where he was sports editor.
 He holds a Bachelor of Science in mass communications from Middle Tennessee State University.